cardinalitypuzzles/cardboard/README.md

 ![overview](https://user-images.githubusercontent.com/544734/71759676-6a283b80-2e7e-11ea-82d0-f2f4fc737c71.png)

 The default page you see is a list of all puzzles in a table.
 The puzzle name is a link to the puzzle page on the hunt website.
-The puzzles are grouped by meta, and each puzzle has a Google spreadsheet ("Sheet" column) and Slack channel ("Slack" column) associated with it.
+The puzzles are grouped by meta, and each puzzle has a Google spreadsheet ("Sheet" column) associated with it.

 In case you need to edit the puzzle name, URL, or meta status, you can use the pencil icon next to the puzzle name.
 Use the trash icon to delete a puzzle.